"Click the clock" for the Calendar of

 via USPS.
 Checks and money orders accepted.

-You can help us and promote history by signing up for the annual $10
+You can help the society and promote history by signing up for the annual $10

 rate, with issues delivered via the internet in a PDF